 - Custom Properties and CSS Variables

-Tailwind v4 has improved features for CSS custom properties.
-Professionals utilize this to create flexible and easy-to-maintain theming systems.
+Tailwind v4 has better support for CSS custom properties.
+Professionals leverage this to create flexible theming systems that are easy to maintain.

 @theme {